Certification of Enrollment

 The VA Certifying Official is responsible to notify the Department of Veterans Affairs that you are enrolled at Kirkwood Community College and for how many hours.
 The DVA will use that information to determine the correct amount of benefits you should be receiving.

 A review of your enrollment status (for those who are pursuing a degree) takes place each term.
 Only those courses that meet graduation requirements are eligible for payment of benefits.
 Certification of those classes being taken is sent to the DVA each semester.
-It is your responsibility to insure that the classes you take are going to count toward graduation and that the correct certification is sent to the DVA.
+It is your responsibility to ensure that the classes you take are going to count toward graduation and that the correct certification is sent to the DVA.

 You can increase your chances for success by meeting with your advisor and the VA certifying official before the start of classes each semester.